Peter Lamana

-Peter Charles Lamana (May 15, 1921 – August 7, 2007) was an American football player who played at the linebacker, center, fullback positions.
+Peter Charles Lamana (May 15, 1921 – August 7, 2007) was an American football player who played at the linebacker, center, and fullback positions.

 A native of Bristol, Connecticut, he attended Cathedral High School in Springfield, Massachusetts.
-He played college football for Boston University.
+He was teammates with Angelo Bertelli at Cathedral.
+He then played college football for Boston University in 1941 and 1942.

 During World War II, Lamana served in the U.S. Army's 78th Division.
-In August 1946, Lamana signed to play professional football for the Chicago Rockets of the All-America Football Conference.< He played for the Rockets from 1946 to 1948, appearing in 34 or 35 games.
+After his discharge from the military, he returend to Boston University and was elected as captain of the 1946 football team.
+However, in August 1946, Lamana instead signed to play professional football for the Chicago Rockets of the All-America Football Conference.
+He played for the Rockets from 1946 to 1948, appearing in 34 or 35 games.

 After his football career ended, he worked in human resources for Marshall Field's and Co.
 He died in 2007 at age 87 at MacNeal Hospital in Berwyn, Illinois.